felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 ### Exercise 1: Storing Data

-1. Declare a variable `$name` and assign it your name.
+1. Declare a variable `$name` and assign it your name, as a symbol.
 2. Declare another variable `$age` and assign it your age.
 3. Print a message like: `Hello, my name is John and I am 25 years old.`